-Generally, getting tested for STDs costs $110 – $600, depending on the test and where you go.
+Generally, getting tested for STDs costs up to $600, depending on the test and where you go.
 The cost of testing typically includes a doctor’s office visit, lab fees, and any necessary medications.
 Depending on the specific STD being tested for, the costs may vary.

 The best way to minimize this cost is to get reliable health insurance coverage.
 At Enhance Health, we can help you find the perfect plan for your needs and budget.
 Our extensive network of plans and providers makes it easy to find low-cost coverage tailored to your budget.

 What Does An STD Test Cost Without Insurance?

 As mentioned, the cost of an STD test generally costs up to $600 without insurance.
 However, the cost varies depending on the center you choose for your test.

 Below is a breakdown of the cost of STD tests without insurance in different medical centers:

 CityMD is a chain of walk-in clinics that offer STD testing services.
 The cost of basic screening for sexually transmitted infections (STIs) at CityMD is $350 without insurance.
 However, the price may vary depending on the type of test required and any additional necessary tests due to your individual risk factor.